swoller22/MozaicMaker/README.md

 // Insert image here for the 6 search spaces

-To address the landscape ridge issue, other sorting alternatives were investigated.
-This site was built using [this](https://www.alanzucconi.com/2015/09/30/colour-sorting/) article.
+To address the landscape ridge issue, other sorting alternatives were investigated. [this](https://www.alanzucconi.com/2015/09/30/colour-sorting/) article outlined the issues of sorting colors, and proposed various alternatives to the naive RGB-sort approach.

 ### Hill Climbing over an HSV-Sorted Colorspace